-The Americas Group’s work and finances are overseen by a Coordinating Committee, which includes: adidas, Dallas Cowboys Merchandising, Gap Inc, Levi Strauss & Co, New Balance, Nike and the Maquila Solidarity Network (MSN), which also acts as the secretariat.
+The Americas Group’s work and finances are overseen by a Coordinating Committee, which includes: adidas, Gap Inc, Levi Strauss & Co, New Balance, Nike and the Maquila Solidarity Network (MSN), which also acts as the secretariat.
 The Americas Group is financed through annual contributions from participating brands.
 We have received special project funding for research and multi-stakeholder convenings on labour reform in Mexico and childcare in Central America.

-Companies and organizations active in the Americas Group include: adidas, C&A, Colosseum Athletics, Dallas Cowboys Merchandising, Dick’s Sporting Goods, Fanatics, Fruit of the Loom, Gap Inc., Gildan Activewear, Hanesbrands Inc., Levi Strauss & Co., Mountain Equipment Co-op, New Balance, Nike, OuterStuff, Patagonia, PUMA, PVH Corporation, Tegra Global, Under Armour, VF Corporation, Vetta Brands, Fair Labor Association, IndustriALL Mexico, and the Maquila Solidarity Network.
+Companies and organizations active in the Americas Group include: adidas, American Eagle Outfitters, C&A, Dick’s Sporting Goods, Fanatics, Fruit of the Loom, Gap Inc., Gildan Activewear, Hanesbrands Inc., Levi Strauss & Co., L2 Brands, Mountain Equipment Co-op, New Balance, Next Level Apparel, Nike, OuterStuff, Patagonia, PopSockets, PUMA, PVH Corporation, Tegra Global, Under Armour, VF Corporation, Fair Labor Association, and the Maquila Solidarity Network.

 Americas Group Annual Reports